rreinecke/global-gradient-based-groundwater-model/README.md

 ### How to use
 Center building stone for the framework is the GW_interface connecting any model with the groundwater code.
+Implement this interface if you want to couple your model to G³M-f or build a custom standalone application.

 ```
 class GW_Interface {